 Delta gD-2 (∆gD-2) Herpes Vaccine Description 2022

-The Delta gD-2 (∆gD-2) herpes vaccine candidate elicits antibodies that facilitate the killing of infected cells, which then rapidly clears the HSV-1 and HSV-2 viruses.
+X-Vax Technology, Inc.'s Delta gD-2 (∆gD-2) herpes vaccine candidate is reported to elicit antibodies that facilitate the killing of infected cells, which then rapidly clears the HSV-1 HSV-2 viruses.

 The vaccine induces Fc receptor activating antibodies that mediate antibody-dependent cellular cytotoxicity (ADCC) as the primary protection mechanism.
 ADCC is induced to flag infected cells for destruction by natural immune cells.